veselosky/veselosky.me/content/urbanism/get-152-miles-per-gallon-city.md

 mileage at the next fuel up.
 I have driven 245 miles since my last fuel purchase 113 days ago.

-“Wait,” you’re probably saying, you haven’t bought gas in 113 days?
-I fill my “tank every week!
+“Wait,” you’re probably saying, "you haven’t bought gas in 113 days?
+I fill my tank every week!
 What are you trying to pull here?”

 It’s simple, friends.
 You see, I live in the city.
 My home is walking distance to public transit, and I ride the train to work every day